 When executed well, container architecture speaks for itself – the constituent containers become the anchors for the design around which the rest of the materials and spaces flow.
 This is one such exemplary structure.

-Punching a few holes in the containers allows for basic movement between spaces, views out and light in, but take advantage of these pre-constructed boxes by leaving them largely more intact.
+Punching a few holes in the containers allows for basic movement between spaces, views out and light in, but also take advantage of these pre-constructed boxes by leaving them largely more intact.
 The ends can also open to create alternate entry points or let in fresh air.

 The whole project is set up on a wood deck, trimmed and joined by wood and glass, leaving the aged metal of the containers and their existing paint jobs to provide visual contrast to these newer and cleaner materials.
 The offset of the pair of containers creates nice partial exterior enclosures for decks.